2006469/CS220-AU-portfolio/README.md

   - Have it peer assessed
 - Website
   - Finish Introduction
-  - Add in Social Media Links if needed - Linkedin
   - Add in Information Tab
   - Add in Intrests Tab
   - Add a picture of myself